-- Pickle your kale stems!
-They may look fibrous and unappetizing, but that firm texture becomes delicious once you chop it into coins and cover with your favorite pickle brine.
+They may look fibrous and unappetizing, but that firm texture becomes delicious once you chop your kale stems into coins and cover with your favorite pickle brine.

-- Sauté your radishes!
-If you’re not a fan of the pungent flavor of radishes, try sautéing them in oil over medium high heat until they’re fork tender.
+If you’re not a fan of the pungent flavor of radishes, try sautéing them in oil over medium-high heat until they’re tender.
 Garnish with salt and fresh lemon juice.
 This technique sweetens them and makes a killer appetizer or side dish, especially if served alongside the radish greens.

 What this means is drizzling your kale with some oil, vinegar, and salt, and then squeezing the leaves firmly between your hands.
 This tenderizes your kale as well as seasons it and will make your final salad 100% better.
 You’ll know it’s working because your kale will change color from a lighter green to a much darker green!